tueddy/DelphiGemini/README.md

   try
     for var Item in Chat.Candidates do
       begin
-        for var Item in Chat.Candidates do
-          begin
         for var SubItem in Item.Content.Parts do
           begin
             if Assigned(SubItem.FunctionCall) then
               CallFunction(SubItem.FunctionCall, Weather) else
               DisplayStream(Memo1, SubItem.Text);
-              end;
           end;
       end;
   finally